-In the consumer field, on 31 December 2016, only nine class actions had been introduced in France in two years.
+In the consumer field, only 14 class actions have been introduced in France in since 2014.
 The different courts adopted a very restrictive interpretation of the scope of the consumer class action and considered that the landlord-tenant relationship, which is governed by the French Housing Relations Law dated 6 July 1989, cannot be considered as a service delivery entering into the scope of the Consumer Code, and is thus not applicable as a class action case and cannot, therefore, found a consumer class action.
 Within this framework the Paris Court of Appeal adopted this restrictive interpretation of the scope of the consumer class action with an important decision rendered on 9 November 2017.
 This restrictive interpretation was also confirmed by a judgment rendered on 14 May 2018 by which the High Court of Nanterre dismissed the very first class action introduced on 1 October 2014 by the French consumer association 'UFC Que choisir' and considered this action as inadmissible, as a landlord-tenant relationship cannot be considered as a service delivery entering into the scope of the Consumer Code.